josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

         ↓
 public programme

+* The slogans created another:

+insult
+        ↓
+reclamation
+        ↓
+collective identity
+        ↓
+repeatable participation

-* But a programme does not mobilise itself.
+* But neither a programme nor a slogan mobilises itself.
 * People still needed:
     * a recognisable public identity;
-    * a language that could travel;
     * permission to participate;
     * organisation;
     * care;
+    * material support;
-    * morale.
+    * morale;
+    * routes from the screen into the street.
 * That is the work of 🌒.
 * Continue to: